risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 ROW SCHEMA LOCATION 'location'
 ```

-If you are loading files from an S3 bucket, additional authorization may be required.
+If you are loading schema files in S3 buckets, additional authorization may be required.
 Use the following additional parameters in your `CREATE SOURCE` or `CREATE TABLE` statement for S3 authorization.

 |Field|Notes|
 |---|---|